-Reiki, acupuncture, qigong and yoga are some modalities that can help to clear energy channels and dissolve blockages, gently and naturally.
-Also, if you protect your energy, ground and energetically cleanse yourself regularly, you’ll be less prone to stagnant energy problems.
+Reiki, acupuncture, qigong and yoga can help to clear energy channels and dissolve blockages gently and naturally.
+Also, if you protect your energy by grounding and energetically cleansing yourself regularly, you’ll be less prone to stagnant energy problems.

-You can protect your energy by imagining a beautiful white light shield all around you, above and below you.
-State that nothing may pass this shield but love, light and energy of the highest vibration.
-This is a nice and easy, but effective way, to block and stop your energy being affected by any outside negative sources.
+One method you can use to protect your energy is by imagining a beautiful white light shield all around you, like an egg shape.
+State out loud, or in your mind, that nothing may pass this shield but love, light and energy of the highest vibration.
+This is a nice easy, but effective way, to block and stop your energy from being affected by any outside negative sources.

-Ground yourself.
-Balancing the energy of your mind with the energy in your body, helps you to be in the present moment, so no matter what is going on around you’ll be balanced and unaffected by negative energies.
+Balancing the energy of your mind with the energy in your body helps you to be in the present moment, so no matter what is going on around you’ll be balanced and unaffected by negative energies.

-I find it’s always beneficial and a lovely little pick-me-up to have a good energetic cleansing.
+I find it’s always a lovely little pick-me-up when I cleanse my energy.

-The running water grounds the electromagnetic properties of the energy body and helps restore balance.
+The running water grounds the electromagnetic properties of the energy body and helps restore overall balance.

-Now for the bumph…and there’s a lot on Meridians, I’m just covering the basics here.
+Now for the Meridians, I’m covering the basics here.

 Meridian pathways and channels

-The 12 major meridians create pairs with one meridian flowing up (yin) and one flowing down (yang) and these work together to carry out specific functions to support the body as a whole.
+The 12 major meridians are placed symmetrically on both sides of the body and pair with internal organs. pair with one meridian flowing up (yin) and one flowing down (yang) and these work together to carry out specific functions to support the body as a whole.
 The 8 extraordinary channels connect the 12 major meridians.